A Glug of Oil

 Melt the butter in a large pan.
 Add the shallots, carrots and celery, gently fry until soft, then add garlic.

-Carrots celery and shallots in a frying pan
+Carrots celery and shallots cooking in a frying pan.

-Add the stock and cook for 10–15 minutes, until thickened up a bit.
-Once the chicken is added it really soaks up the sauce, so don't reduce it too much.
+Add the stock and cook for 10–15 minutes, until thickened up a bit as once the chicken is added it really soaks up the sauce, so don't reduce it too much.

 Add the shredded chicken, olives and parsley.
 Season to taste with salt and pepper.